ashik360/recipe_ai_assistant/README.md

 # Visual Recipe Assistant

-The **Visual Recipe Assistant** is a Flutter-based mobile application that uses machine learning to recognize ingredients from images and suggests relevant recipes.
+The **Visual Recipe Assistant** is a Flutter-based mobile application that uses Ai & machine learning to recognize ingredients from images and suggests relevant recipes.

 ## 📱 Features